ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ![](../men-stack-deployment/assets/men-stack-10.png)

 Upon selecting your repository, you can select a specific branch to deploy your app from.
-Enable automatic deploys so that your Heroku app updates every time the branch you selected is pushed to.
+Enable automatic deploys so that your Heroku app updates every time the branch you select is pushed to.

 ![](../men-stack-deployment/assets/men-stack-11.png)